nathanielshak/advancedprogramming/Lesson2/README.md

 		System.out.println(i);
 	}

 When you run the code, you'll see that, like the Java code above, it will print the numbers 0-9.
-This is because the `range(10)` function defines that the for loop will go up to **but not including** the number 10, running pretty much the same way a regular for loop runs.
+This is because the `range(10)` function defines that the for loop will go up to **but not including** the number in the parentheses, 10, running pretty much the same way a regular for loop runs.

 ### Readability